manu-123gill/helpdesk/helpdesk.md

 ## Example

-# Ticket Creation:
+## Ticket Creation

-    Students can create tickets for issues for e.g  registration, course information, any other issue staff can create tickets for administrative or technical support.
+   # Students can create tickets for issues for e.g  registration, course information, any other issue
+# staff can create tickets for technical support.

 ## Communication:

-    Messaging system within the app for communication between students, and support staff.
-    Ability to attach relevant documents or screenshots.
+# Messaging system within the app for communication between students, and  staff and Ability to attach relevant documents or screenshots.

 ## Notifications:

-    Automated notifications for ticket updates, resolution, or important announcements.
+# Automated notifications for ticket updates, resolution, or important announcements.

   ## Reporting:

-    Analytics on common issues, response times, and ticket resolution for continuous improvement.
+  #  Analytics on common issues, response times, and ticket resolution for continuous improvement.
-    Reports for administrative purposes, such as tracking support staff workload.
+   # Reports for administrative purposes, such as tracking support staff workload.

   ## Academic Calendar Integration: